csarvi/mat4376/blog/README.md

 ```

-The `output` function in the `ui` is **usually** a reactive endpoint.
-Output function in `ui` are placeholders for some object that will be displayed given some action done by the user.
+An `output` function in the `ui` is **usually** a reactive endpoint.
+Output functions in `ui` are placeholders for some object that will be displayed given some action done by the user.
 That means that the `flexdashboard::gaugeOutput()` in our app is the receiving end of some chain of reactive events.
 In our particular example, here is the chain:

 > user types something in the textbox --> user presses the action button --> text is shipped to the classifier which in turn produces a score --> the score is fed to the gauge output rendering function.

-There is no gauge graph after running the app.
-This is expected as no chain has been established in `server` function.
+No gauge graph is displayed after running the app --expected since no chain has been established in `server` function.
 Output functions in the `ui` are merely placeholders in this case, it shows where the output appears but all the action happens in `server` that shoots back something to the user interface.

+#### Pre-loaded objects

+Before we move on to `server`, there something else you may be asking yourself: how do I load the classifier in the app?
+You can pre load and create any `R` object before running `ui` or `server`.
+In this example, some content is loaded before `ui` is defined.
+See

 #### `server`